aaltsys/doc-newwares/documents/01_documents.rst

 .. sidebar:: Document Addresses

-   Documents for carriage in private warehouses require three addresses, but for third-party warehousing four addresses are required.
+   Documents for carriage in private warehouses require three addresses, but for third-party warehousing four addresses may be required.
+A standard Bill of Lading for a third-party warehouse would show addresses for: Ship To, Ship From, For Account of, and Send Freight Bill To.

 .. image:: _images/document-2address.png